jessicalamothe/Library_Checkout_Trends_Analysis/README.md

 With this in mind, I chose to focus my analysis on the following questions:

-**How many physical books and audiobooks were borrowed per year, and how many digital ebooks and audiobooks?**
+**1. How many physical books and audiobooks were borrowed per year, and how many digital ebooks and audiobooks?**

-**How were checkout numbers for each of the four book formats affected by the COVID-19 pandemic?**
+**2. How were checkout numbers for each of the four book formats affected by the COVID-19 pandemic?**

-**What were the top 5 books borrowed per year for each format?**
+**3. What were the top 5 books borrowed per year for each format?**

 The primary audience envisaged was the Seattle Public Library’s leadership team.
 By identifying trends in user demand for different book formats, this analysis aimed to inform strategic planning, allowing leaders to efficiently invest in collections to meet the current and forecasted demand.

 In addition, I wanted to create a dashboard that was of general public interest, to share the story this data tells us about changing book readership.

-##Data Exploration and Cleaning
+## Data Exploration and Cleaning

 The data consisted of: